Switching from Twilio

 Migrating from Twilio SDK

-If you built your application with Twilio’s SDK or are otherwise hosting TwiML yourself, swapping Kazoo for Twilio is simple thanks to Pivot’s TwiML support.
+If you built your application with Twilio’s SDK or are otherwise hosting TwiML yourself, swapping 2600Hz for Twilio is simple thanks to Pivot’s TwiML support.
 Your numbers just need to be routed to use your servers, which can be done using the Pivot webapp, the Callflow webapp, or the Callfow API.

 Please note that Pivot will skip unsupported TwiML terms.
 See our Pivot Documentation for supported terms.
 Some TwiML terms can be swapped for 2600Hz Callflow actions with similar behaviors, demonstrated in the IVR Tutorial.